bszafranski/cram/docs/create-network.rst

 .. note:: *Reservoirs usually do not have time series data associated with them.
 However, links that are a part of the reservoir, such as those used to represent target storage, usually do have time series data.*

-** xxx The Dead Storage Field is currently inactive. xxx **
+The **Dead Storage** is currently inactive.

-** xxx The Active Storage Field is currently inactive. xxx **
+The **Active Storage** is currently inactive.

 The **Total Capacity** provides a place to record the total storage capacity of the reservoir.
 This can be either active storage or total storage depending on how you have decided to model the reservoir.

-.. note:: * xxx The Total Capacity must be greater than/ less than the maximum value added to the reservoir elevation-area-volume data (curve).*
+.. note:: *The Total Capacity must be less than or equal to the maximum value added to the reservoir elevation-area-volume curve (data).*

 The **Initial Contents** provides a place to record the initial storage contents of the reservoir.
 This can be a variety of values (including zero), depending on how the reservoir is modeled.

 The **Volume-Area Curve** contains pairs of numbers that describe the volume-area relationship for the reservoir.
 This table of numbers is used to calculate average surface area over a time step (minor time step) to calculate evaporation.
 The numbers for this field are entered in increasing order from the lowest volume to the reservoir's total capacity with the corresponding area following the colon. (i.e.  0:0, 100:40, 200:60 would represent a reservoir that had covered 40 acres when it contained 100 acre-feet (AF) and covered 60 acres when it contained 200 AF).
 Values between the points are linearly interpolated to determine volume and surface area.
 Using the previous example, 150 AF of water would correspond to 50 acres in surface area.

 The **Seasonal Evaporation Rate Series** stores the evaporation rates as a series of comma delimited numbers.
-There should be one value for each minor time step in your model. **xxx There are 3 options for evaporation data.
-1. Time series of reservoir evaporation (by Minor Time Step) 2.
-Monthly evaporation rates 3. xxx** If monthly (seasonal) evaporation rates are used, note that they do not vary from year to year.
+There should be one value for each minor time step in your model.

+.. note:: *There are 2 options for evaporation data.
+1. Time series of reservoir evaporation (by Minor Time Step).
+2. Annual reapeating evaporation values (by Minor Time Step).*

 Advanced Reservoir Setup
 ~~~~~~~~~~~~~~~~~~~~~~~~